catenglaender/marp-presentations/2024/ilias-dev-conf_march/the-perfect-form/presentation.md

 * Wizard
 * Quick-Entry
 * Administrative form
-* Editable Summary Sections
+* Editable Summary Section

-What would be feasible without the UI framework exploding?
+* ...what would be feasible without the UI framework exploding?

 ---